million12/docker-gitbucket/README.md

 Felling like supporting me in my projects use donate button.
 Thank You!
 [![](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://www.paypal.me/POzgo)

+**NOTE: This image was refactored and stripped down to alpine version with Java 8 and Gitbucket** If users need `ssl` support please put it behind HAProxy or Nginex server.

-[Docker Image](https://registry.hub.docker.com/u/million12/gitbucket/) with GitBucket server using [million12/nginx](https://hub.docker.com/r/million12/nginx/) docker image as base.
-(HTTP2 and HAProxy SSL termination ready.)
+[Docker Image](https://registry.hub.docker.com/u/million12/gitbucket/) with GitBucket server based on Alpine Linux for lightweight

 ### Environmental Variable